sean-birmingham/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between `display: block;` and `display: inline;`.

 Inline only takes up as much space as its content while block elements take up as much space as their parent element will allow.
+Block starts a new line, while inline stays on one line.

 3. What are the 4 areas of the box model?